cwahn/efp/README.md

 - Exhaustive: Non-exhaustive branches will fail to be compiled.
 - Effective: Internally changes to switch-case statement.

 One drawback of `efp::Enum` is memory usage.
 Like `std::variant` Enum needs extra space to store the runtime tag of the stored variant.
-The tag itself is only 1 byte (hence support 256 variant at max for now), but because of the memory alignment, tends to result in twice the size of the largest variant.
+The tag itself is only 1 byte (hence support 256 variant at max for now), but because of the memory alignment, the size of `efp::Enum` tends to be twice the size of the largest variant.

 ### Maybe
 EFP provides sum-type `efp::Maybe` which is also Functor, Applicative, and Monad.